AbiodunAnalyst/SERVICE_CHARGE/README.md

 - **BI Tool:** Power BI

 ##          ETL Process
-- The full ETL process code is in the file
+- The full ETL process code is in the file name Enforca_Solution.R

 ### Project Background
 #### ShopEase is a mid-sized retail business, which operates an online store where customers can make purchases using various payment methods.